dotnet/corefxlab/README.md

 But these APIs are optimized for creating text for the Web.
 They do formatting with minimum GC heap allocations (1/6 of allocations in some scenarios) and can format directly to UTF8 streams.
 This can result in significant performance wins for software that does a lot of text formatting for the Web, e.g. generating HTML, JSON, XML.
-See more information on this component and code samples at the [Wiki]: https://github.com/dotnet/corefxlab/wiki
+See more information on this component and code samples at the [Wiki]( https://github.com/dotnet/corefxlab/wiki).

 * **System.IO.FileSystem.Watcher.Polling**.
 .NET's FileSystemWatcher has low overhead, but it can miss some changes.
 This is acceptable in many scenarios, but in some, it might be not.